-If you’re on the hunt for some statement-making accessories, check out Pandora, Swarovski, Alex and Ani, and Quay Australia to grab everything from jewelry to sunglasses and more.
+If you’re on the hunt for some statement-making accessories, check out Pandora, Swarovski, and Quay Australia to grab everything from jewelry to sunglasses and more.
 If you’re in need of some new kicks, Miracle Mile Shops has you covered.
 Shop for sneakers and boots at stores like Steve Madden, ALDO, Shoe Palace, and Footlocker.

 Your winter wardrobe has never looked better!